percwg/perc-wg/double/draft-ietf-perc-double.md

 different than the HBH key for the incoming packet.

 The receiver can check the authentication of the initial and extra envelope information.
-This, along with the OBH, i used to construct a synthetic packet that is should be identital to one the sender created and the receiver can check that it is identical and then decrypt the original payload.
+This, along with the OBH, is used to construct a synthetic packet that is should be identital to one the sender created and the receiver can check that it is identical and then decrypt the original payload.